On this page:

 In the first sentence, “Students are expected to carry out a range of activities” makes perfect sense.
 It is therefore correct to use a colon before the list.

-In the second one, “Students are expected to” does not make sense.
+In the second one, “Students are expected to” does not make sense on its own.
 Something is clearly missing.
 This means that no colon is needed and it would be incorrect to use one before the list.

 It can be seen as an invitation for the reader to continue reading about an idea.
 Think of it as meaning "let me explain..." or "what I mean by that is..."